DACKS/smart-window/README.md

 [How to use the application](https://github.com/DACKS/smart-window/blob/main/Document_utilizare_aplica%C8%9Bie.docx)

 [Database diagram](https://github.com/DACKS/smart-window/blob/main/dbdiagram.pdf)

+The data about the window is stored in a ```.json``` file, as the application is accountable for just one window, so there is no need for a table in the database.

 For the HTTP endpoints documentation, you need to run the application, and access ```http://127.0.0.1:5000/api/docs```